 Alberto's repertorie includes August Bournonville's La Sylphide, Napoli, Konservatoriet, George Balanchine's Serenade, Michael Pink's Dracula, Val Caniparoli's A Cinderella Story, Susan Jones' Don Quixote, Jerome Robbins' Fancy Free, Jessica Lang’s To Familiar Spaces in Dream and Arcadian Broad’s Beauty and the Beast to mention some.

 In 2016, Blanco became an American Ballet Theatre National Training Curriculum certified teacher.
 Since then he has attended multiple workshops on teacher training.

-Alberto has been part of the faculty at Orlando Ballet School and is currently a guest teacher in multiple schools in Central Florida.
+Alberto has been part of the faculty at Orlando Ballet School, under the direction of Dierdre smiles Burger, and a guest teacher in numerous schools in Central Florida.

 He currently is a faculty member at the University of North Carolina School of the Arts Preparatory Dance Program, under the direction of Susan Brooker.